What to Do in Takaka, the Hub of Golden Bay

 See a side of the Abel Tasman National Park that not as many people get to see on a kayaking trip along its northern coast.
 Either join a kayaking tour or freedom hire from the little settlement of Tata Beach.
 From there, you’ll get to kayak through natural arches, to secluded golden sand beaches and get close to wildlife like shag colonies and New Zealand fur seals.

-Location: Tata Beach, 14km northeast of Takaka
+Location: Tata Beach, 14km (9 miles) northeast of Takaka

 9. Walk to Wainui Falls